xrgtn/split-cue/README.md

-By default, split-cue runs "lame" with "-V2" option, which produces VBR (Variable Bit Rate) mp3 file with quality level 2 (approximately 190kbits).
+By default, split-cue runs "lame" with "-V2" option, which produces VBR (Variable Bit Rate) mp3 file with quality level 2 (approximately 200kbits).
-* "-b N" option causes split-cue to produce CBR (Constant Bit Rate) mp3 files with bitrate of Nkbits.
+* "-b R" option causes split-cue to produce CBR (Constant Bit Rate) mp3 files with bitrate of Rkbits.
-* "-q L" option produces VBR files at quality level L (0-9). "-q" has precedence over "-b".
+* "-q L" option produces VBR files at quality level L (0..9 with level 0 being the highest). "-q" has precedence over "-b".

-With "oggenc" default quality level is 5, but "-b N" and "-q L" options are permitted and processed in the same way as for "lame".
-With "flac" the "-q" option is translated to --compression-level which is set to 6 by default, while "-b" is completely ignored.
-When .wav output is requested, both "-q" and "-b" are ignored.
+With "oggenc" "-b N" and "-q L" options are processed similarly, but quality level may be frational like 4.5 and must fall in -1..10 range where level 10 is the highest one (level 5 is assumed by default, reults in approximately 190kbits rate).
+With "flac" the "-q" option is translated to --compression-level-0..8, 0 being the fastest, 8 -- the highest and level 6 used by default.
+The "-b" option is completely ignored when producing .flac's.
+With .wav output both "-q" and "-b" are ignored.

 ### Metadata tags